 Our Stainless Steel creates 3D printed objects from a fine metallic powder.
 Stainless Steel is used for various industries such as automotive, energy or high-tech products.
 We 3D print Stainless Steel 316L thanks to DMLS technology.

-Sculpteo's brass material is composed of 82% copper and 18% zinc.
+Sculpteo's brass material is composed of 80% copper, 15% zinc and 5% tin.
 It is perfect for jewellery and decorative creations.

 Solid and relatively malleable, our 92.5% sterling silver is perfect for jewellery creation.
-The surface is available in 4 finishes: rough, mirror polished, white rhodium or black rhodium plated.
+The surface is available in 2 finishes: rough and mirror polished.

 Other materials available on Sculpteo: